Aryan8912/System-Design_Interview/restaurant-management-system.md

-Designing an Online Shopping System Like Amazon
+# Designing an Online Shopping System

-In this blog post, we will explore the object-oriented design and implementation of a Restaurant Management System using C++.
+In this article, we will explore the object-oriented design and implementation of a Restaurant Management System using C++.

 This system will handle various aspects such as table reservations, order processing, and kitchen management.

-System Requirements
+## System Requirements

 The Online Shopping System should:

-Table Reservation Management: Handle booking and management of tables.
+1. **Table Reservation Management:** Handle booking and management of tables.
-Order Management: Process food orders from customers.
+2. **Order Management:** Process food orders from customers.
-Inventory Management: Keep track of kitchen inventory and supplies.
+3. **Inventory Management:** Keep track of kitchen inventory and supplies.
-Billing System: Generate and manage customer bills.
+4. **Billing System:** Generate and manage customer bills.

-Core Use Cases
+## Core Use Cases

-Reserving Tables
+1. **Reserving Tables**
-Placing and Processing Food Orders
+2. **Placing and Processing Food Orders**
-Managing Inventory
+3. **Managing Inventory**
-Generating and Processing Bills
+4. **Generating and Processing Bills**

-UML/Class Diagrams
-Key Classes:
+## Key Classes:

-RestaurantManagementSystem: Manages the entire system.
+- `RestaurantManagementSystem`: Manages the entire system.
-Table: Represents a dining table in the restaurant.
+- `Table`: Represents a dining table in the restaurant.
-Order: Manages a customer's food order.
+- `Order`: Manages a customer's food order.
-Inventory: Keeps track of kitchen inventory.
+- `Inventory`: Keeps track of kitchen inventory.
-Bill: Represents a customer's bill.
+- `Bill`: Represents a customer's bill.

 ```cpp
 #include <iostream>